 Faculty: Lori L. Alexander, MTPW, ELS, MWC

 Audience: This course is designed for physicians, nurses, and physician assistants in the primary care setting.
 Neurologists and other healthcare practitioners will also benefit from this course.
-Additional Approvals: ABIM, ABS, ABA information that will allow health and mental health professionals to more easily comply with the Privacy and Security Rules defined by HIPAA.
-Faculty: Carol Shenold, RN, ICP

-HIPAA PRIVACY AND SECURITY #91140 • 5 Credits
+HIPAA PRIVACY AND SECURITY #91140 • 5 CREDITS